 A retail investor and most of the times a beginner investor as well, does not have to depend upon her earnings from equity portfolio to meet her day to day expenses like rent, EMI, children school fee, kitchen expenses etc. Her salary from the day time job is most of the times sufficient for these expenses.
 She does not need to get under stress if a company in her portfolio does not declare a dividend in any quarter.
 Whereas a full-time investor might face cash shortfall in meeting her household expenses if her portfolio earnings are not as per expectations.

 A retail investor, if she manages her household expenses well, is able to save some surplus funds at the end of every month from her salary.
 This surplus or savings provide her regular source of funds, which she can invest in her equity portfolio.
 The fact that these funds are not dependent upon the performance of equity markets, empowers the retail investor to have the discipline of investing regularly irrespective of market performance.
 She can easily invest this additional money in new opportunities, without unnecessary churning in her equity portfolio.

-A full time investor, whose only source of income is from equity markets, does not enjoy this benefit of regular source of funds every months for deployment in her equity portfolio.
-A full time investor might have to churn her portfolio i.e. sell existing stocks to generate funds, in case she finds an attractive opportunity in the equity markets.
+A full-time investor, whose only source of income is from equity markets, does not enjoy this benefit of regular source of funds every month for deployment in her equity portfolio.
+A full-time investor might have to churn her portfolio i.e. sell existing stocks to generate funds, in case she finds an attractive opportunity in the equity markets.
 This portfolio churning might or might not prove to be a successful decision every time.